 Whatever your goal, there is a technical writing course out there for you.
-In this article, we’ll list down the most widely-recognized technical writing certificate courses and share their details.
+In this article, we list the most widely-recognized technical writing courses and share their details.

 Let’s jump right in.

-Top Technical Writing Course Certifications to Try Right Now
+Top Technical Writing Courses to Try Right Now

 As of now, there are hundreds of online courses/certificate programs designed for technical writers of all levels.

-From starter courses that teach basic technical communication skills such as formatting, headings, research, etc. to advanced certifications that can make you an ultimate technical communicator, there’s a program for everyone.
+From starter courses that teach basic technical communication skills such as formatting, headings, research, etc. to advanced courses that can make you an ultimate technical communicator, there’s a program for everyone.